ps1dr3x/ps1dr3x/README.md

 I spend most of my time building and breaking software.

-I'm a big fan of open source and decentralization.
-I love Linux, Rust, ₿itcoin and blockchain technology in general.
+I'm a big fan of freedom, open source and decentralization.
+I love Linux, Rust, ₿itcoin and blockchain tech in general.

 Besides the nerdy stuff, I also enjoy la dolce vita 🍷